aymerick/raymond/README.md

 #### The `each` block helper

-You can iterate over an array, a map or a struct instance using the built-in each helper.
+You can iterate over an array, a slice, a map or a struct instance using this built-in `each` helper.
 Inside the block, you can use `this` to reference the element being iterated over.

 For example: